joaoandrepestre/SLR203-Akka-Patterns/19TopologyCreation/README.md

-Starting with a adjacency matrix, the main creates a topology.
+Starting with an adjacency matrix, the main creates a topology.

 * First create all actors
 * Second, send the list of known actors to each actor